 Aow Leuk Beach

 Aow Leuk is a lot easier to reach.
-You can take the taxi to here if you’d like to.
+You can take a taxi to here if you’d like to.
 This beach is private and does not allow you to bring your own food and drinks onto it, although we did bring our food and be sure to take our garbage.
 The beach closes at 5 pm.

 Tanote Bay has a beautiful white sand beach with good snorkeling and diving possibilities.
 The road down to this beach on Koh Tao is crazy steep.
 There is this enormous rock in the water where you can jump off into the ocean.

 Mao Bay and Laem Tien Bay

 You can only reach Laem Thian on foot, the trail to Aow Mao is known as one of the best hikes on Koh tao.
 From Tanote, you can kayak to Laem Thian within 30 minutes.

 Hin Wong Bay

 You can spend an entire day exploring Hin Wong Bay.
 Rent a kayak to get around because it’s difficult to walk on the rocks around the bay.
 The entrance fee for the beach is 50 baht or just buy a drink.
 This vibe in this area was really laid back.

 This is one of the busier Koh Tao beaches.
 Mango Bay (Aow Muang) is a large bay with a small beach and a reef.
-Which is the reason for the neighbors of Koh Samui and Kop Phangan to take a day trip to this bay.
+This is the reason for the neighbors of Koh Samui and Kop Phangan to take a day trip to this bay.
 Pay as little as a 100 bath to enjoy the amazing scenery at Mango Bay.

 Koh Nang Yuan

-This is the first island you’ll see when you Google for Koh Tao Beaches.
+This is the first island you’ll see when you Google Koh Tao Beaches.
 Multiple times named to be one of the most beautiful islands in the world.
 You only can reach it by a 10-minute longtail boat ride.
 This boat leaves from the Mea Haad or Sairee beach.